 A wash containing both sugars and amino acids can greatly enhance the Maillard reaction for meat, fish, and bread.

 - Meat and Fish: Once the excess moisture has been dabbed away, make a wash that contains reducing sugar (such as corn syrup or invert sugar) and baking soda.
 Baking soda increases the pH of amino acids, making them more eager to react.
 Mix the two together and brush onto the meat before browning.
-To figure out your wash, take your total weight of the meat and multiply it by 2% for the reducing sugar, and 0.25% for the baking soda.

 - Breads: When a recipe calls for an egg wash, do not skip this step.
 A thin layer of egg wash (one egg whisked with one tablespoon of milk) will achieve a nice, even Maillard reaction thanks to the sugars and protein found in both eggs and milk.